Is Your Liver Making You Fat?

 We can help the body achieve hormonal balance by minimizing our exposure to oxidative stress.
 The health of the liver relies on the health of the gut.
 So, if you would like to lose weight, healing the gut is paramount.

-The liver receives about 70% of its blood supply from the intestine.
+The liver receives about 70 percent of its blood supply from the intestine.
 After the intestinal wall, the liver is the next line of defense against food irritants, environmental toxins, and harmful microbes.

 According to research, oxidative stress in the liver may make it easier to gain weight.
 Oxidative stress can be caused by free radicals, environmental toxins, a leaky gut, and inflammatory byproducts.
 Too much oxidative stress in the liver can promote fatty liver disease and the development of type 2 diabetes and obesity.